Probabilistic Traffic Forecasting with Dynamic Regression: Abstract

 \section{Abstract}

-Deep learning models for traffic forecasting often assume the residual is independent and isotropic across time and space.
-This assumption simplifies loss functions such as mean absolute error, but real-world residual processes often exhibit significant autocorrelation and structured spatiotemporal correlation.
-This paper introduces a dynamic regression (DR) framework to enhance existing spatiotemporal traffic forecasting models by incorporating structured learning for the residual process.
-We assume the residual of the base model (i.e., a well-developed traffic forecasting model) follows a matrix-variate seasonal autoregressive (AR) model, which is seamlessly integrated into the training process through the redesign of the loss function.
-Importantly, the parameters of the DR framework are jointly optimized alongside the base model.
-We evaluate the effectiveness of the proposed framework on state-of-the-art (SOTA) deep traffic forecasting models using both speed and flow datasets, demonstrating improved performance and providing interpretable AR coefficients and spatiotemporal covariance matrices.
+This paper proposes a dynamic regression (DR) framework that enhances existing deep spatiotemporal models by incorporating structured learning for the error process in traffic forecasting.
+The framework relaxes the assumption of time independence by modeling the error series of the base model (i.e., a well-established traffic forecasting model) using a matrix-variate autoregressive (AR) model.
+The AR model is integrated into training by redesigning the loss function.
+The newly designed loss function is based on the likelihood of a non-isotropic error term, enabling the model to generate probabilistic forecasts while preserving the original outputs of the base model.
+Importantly, the additional parameters introduced by the DR framework can be jointly optimized alongside the base model.
+Evaluation on state-of-the-art (SOTA) traffic forecasting models using speed and flow datasets demonstrates improved performance, with interpretable AR coefficients and spatiotemporal covariance matrices enhancing the understanding of the model.